Using Library Computers

-Patrons may use the computers for word processing, downloading, researching, using the internet, and printing materials as long as they adhere to our computer use and internet policy as written below.
+Patrons may use the computers for internet access, word processing, and printing as long as they adhere to our computer use and internet policy.

-Printing from our Library's computers costs $ .20 per page for black and white or $ .40 per page for color.
+Printing from the Library's computers costs $ .20 per page for black and white or $ .40 per page for color.

 WEST SPRINGFIELD PUBLIC LIBRARY COMPUTER USE AND INTERNET POLICY